camunda-community-hub/camunda-platform-7-keycloak/README.md

 ## Prerequisites in your Keycloak realm

+1. Keycloak docker images can be found on [Keycloak Docker Hub](https://hub.docker.com/r/jboss/keycloak/ "Keycloak Docker Images").
-1. Create a new client named ``camunda-identity-service`` with access type confidential and service accounts enabled:
+2. Create a new client named ``camunda-identity-service`` with access type confidential and service accounts enabled:
 	![IdentityServiceSettings](doc/identity-service_settings.png "Identity Service Settings")
-2. Add the roles ``query-groups, query-users, view-users`` to the service account client roles of your realm (``master-realm`` or ``realm-management``, depending on whether you are using master or a separate realm):
+3. Add the roles ``query-groups, query-users, view-users`` to the service account client roles of your realm (``master-realm`` or ``realm-management``, depending on whether you are using master or a separate realm):
 	![IdentityServiceRoles](doc/identity-service_roles.png "Identity Service Roles")
-3. Your client credentials can be found here:
+4. Your client credentials can be found here:
 	![IdentityServiceCredentials](doc/identity-service_credentials.png "Identity Service Credentials")

 <!--
-4. You can mark groups as Camunda SYSTEM groups by adding an attribute named ``type`` with value ``SYSTEM``.
+5. You can mark groups as Camunda SYSTEM groups by adding an attribute named ``type`` with value ``SYSTEM``.
 The designated administrator group (see configuration parameter ``administratorGroupName``) is automatically of type SYSTEM.
 All other groups will be treated as workflow groups.
 -->

 ## Usage with Camuna Spring Boot